Report Says US is Considering Sanctions on Nigeria Over Alleged Christian Genocide

 His remarks added weight to ongoing debates in Congress and the State Department about whether stronger action was needed, reinforcing calls for a tougher US stance on religious freedom and human rights.

-Congresswoman warns Trump over his allegation against Nigeria
+Congresswoman warns Trump over Nigeria

 Legit.ng earlier reported that Pramila Jayapal, a United States federal lawmaker, has warned President Donald Trump against tagging the insecurity in Nigeria as Christian genocide.
-The US president had earlier made the claim and redesignated Nigeria as a country of particular concern.
+The US president had earlier made the claim and designated Nigeria as a country of particular concern.

 Trump's allegation has gained global headlines and international condemnation.
 It has also been fact-checked, and the victims of insecurity in Nigeria have been confirmed not to be Christians but Nigerians of all faiths.